Alfresco/tutorials/docs/api-tutorial/introduction.md

 ![newContract](../images/introduction/newContract.png)

-If you want to view your contract at any point use the fourth request which will return the node belonging to the ID the {contractId} variable is currently assigned to.
+If you want to view your contract at any point use the fourth request which will return the node belonging to the {contractId} variable.
 The response body will look exactly like the one for creating a contract with the notable difference that it contains an already existing one instead of the node you just created.